AdobeDocs/campaign-web.en/help/v8/reporting/push-report.md

 >title="Push overall statistics"
 >abstract="The **Exclusions** graph and table display the various reasons that prevented user profiles, which were excluded from the targeted profiles, from receiving the message."

 The **[!UICONTROL Exclusions]** graph and table display the various reasons that prevented user profiles, which were excluded from the targeted profiles, from receiving the message.
+Exclusion rules are detailed in the [Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/failures/delivery-failures.html#push-error-types){_blank}.

 ![](assets/reporting_push_6.png)